YS-RAPTOR/Theme-Journal/procedures.md

 # Theme Objectives

 Get Based on Theme id (Internal)

-Post to create a new theme objective (Internal)
+- Post to create a new theme objective
+- Update Theme Objective

 # Themes